Dietetics Program

 Program Mission Statement

-The mission of the Southern Utah University’s Master of Science/Didactic in Dietetics program is to prepare graduates to pass the qualifying exam and become dynamic Registered Dietitian Nutritionists.
-Experiential curriculum promotes critical thinking, develops interprofessional communication skills, solidifies understanding of evidence-based nutrition practices, and prepares dynamic professionals that promote the health and well-being of diverse populations.
+The mission of the Southern Utah University Master of Science/Didactic Program in Dietetics (MS/DPD) program is to prepare graduates for a dietetic internship and become dynamic Registered Dietitian Nutritionists.
+Experiential curriculum promotes critical thinking, develops professional communication skills, solidifies understanding of evidence-based nutrition practices, and prepares dynamic professionals that promote the health and well-being of all populations.

 Program outcome data is available upon request by contacting the Program Director at RDNprogram@suu.edu.